Where to Stay in Milan Pin 2

 In front of the terminus, you can relax at the monumental Piazza Duca d’Aosta, while on the northwest side of the edifice, you can explore the vibrant farmers’ market Mercato Centrale Milano.

-Our recommendations: The 4* gem iQ Hotel Milano seduces with exciting views, modern amenities, slick decors, and a free minibar.
+🏨 iQ Hotel Milano: This 4* gem seduces with exciting views, modern amenities, slick decors, and a free minibar.
 The location overlooking the transportation hub Milano Centrale is unbeatable, especially if you’re planning on exploring every corner of Milan or traveling to other Italian cities.
-Alternatively, the spacious, bright Central Lepetit apartment De Luxe can accommodate up to five guests.
-If you’re visiting the city with friends or family, you can benefit from a well-equipped kitchen and a large living space, which turns into a second bedroom at night.

 You’ll meet a young, hip crowd in the budget-friendly trattorias and funky cafés.
 Vintage shops, unusual pop-up stores, and alternative art dot the streets.